Dhaka topi: Significance

-Dhaka cloth still play a role in rituals, such as weddings and funerals of many ethnic groups living in the valley.
+Dhaka cloth still plays a role in rituals, such as weddings and funerals of many ethnic groups living in the valley.
 Despite many hand-loom establishments that producing it, they still struggle to meet the constantly increasing demand for Dhaka topi.
 According to Tejeswar Babu Gongah, a columnist, cultural activist and cultural expert, "The topi which is round at the base, with a height of 3 to 4 inches, indicates the mountains and the Himalayas of the country.
 The Dhaka topi is said to represent the mountain after the melting of the ice.
 The melted ice enables the growth of greenery and vibrantly coloured flowers in the lower regions of the mountain."